Debt Relief Canada – Discover government approved programs to get out of debt faster

 But make sure the new debt consolidation loan is affordable, and don’t run up more debt on the old credit cards once they’re cleared.

 Debt consolidation is more a tool than an outright solution for debt problems.
-But if used properly, it can help you clear debt and stay focused on your financial goals.
-Misused, it just adds more.
+But if used properly, it can help you clear multiple debts and stay focused on your financial goals.
+If misused, it just adds more problems.

 Does debt forgiveness exist?